intel/QAT_Engine/README.md

         specified in the Intel&reg; Quickassist Technology
         Driver config file.
 The number of instances is assigned to the dereferenced int that is passed in as Param 4.
-        This message is used in conjuction with the GET_POLLING_FD message as in event driven
+        This message is used in conjunction with the GET_POLLING_FD message as in event driven
         polling mode with external polling there
         is an fd to listen to events on for each